-Want to know what the pilgrims ate back then?
-Take a tour back in time and try these pilgrim recipes for some flavors of the past.
+Take a tour back in time and try these pilgrim Thanksgiving recipes for some flavors of the past.

 The Thanksgiving feast we know today is nothing like what the pilgrims had 391 years ago.
-Their pickings were much slimmer, but they were able to make a beautiful feast that left them satisfied and full.
-Read on and experience how pilgrims feasted at the first Thanksgiving.
+Their pickings were much slimmer, but they were able to make a beautiful feast leaving them satisfied, full, and grateful.

 1. Roasted Butternut Squash